brentosaurus/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.13: Blog list tests, step1

 <!-- Tee testi, joka varmistaa että blogin näyttävä komponentti renderöi blogin titlen, authorin mutta ei renderöi oletusarvoisesti urlia eikä likejen määrää. -->
-Make a test, which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default
+Make a test which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default

 <!-- Lisää komponenttiin tarvittaessa testausta helpottavia CSS-luokkia. -->
 Add CSS-classes to the component to help the testing as necessary.